RedditRecs

 Reddit Icon

-iamanej • about 1 month ago
+iamanej • 6 months ago

 IE200 are really not intended for music listening purposes and are made for live performance monitoring of vocals.
 They have a really weird freq curve and lack sub bass freq.
 Would give them 3/10 for listening of music.